Tennis-Barty wins Aussie battle to reach Wimbledon semis | Sports-Games

 World number one Ash Barty outclassed compatriot Ajla Tomljanovic 6-1 6-3 to reach the Wimbledon semi-finals on Friday and set up a meeting with 2018 champion Angelique Kerber.
 In the first all-Australian women's Grand Slam quarter-final since the 1980 Wimbledon championships, the 25-year-old Barty produced a calm and composed display on Centre Court.

-Tomljanovic, who battled past British wildcard Emma Raducanu the night before to reach her first Grand Slam quarter-final, was nowhere to be seen a one-sided first set.
+Tomljanovic had battled past British wildcard Emma Raducanu the night before to reach her first Grand Slam quarter-final, but was nowhere to be seen in a one-sided first set.
 But the 28-year-old did make more of a match of it in the second, breaking the Barty serve twice.

 Barty always had another level though and ended Tomljanovic's resistance in little over an hour.
+"Ajla is an incredible competitor -- I've played with her a lot, I've practised with her, all Aussies back home are proud of her and it was bloody nice to share the court with her today," top seed Barty, who had made the singles quarter-finals at the All England Club for the first time, said on court.

+"This is a dream come true.
+I know you hear that a lot but this is my dream and I'm extremely grateful to have an opportunity to live out what I love to do this afternoon."
+Barty has made no secret of her desire to win her first Wimbledon title, 50 years after Evonne Goolagong, who also has indigenous Australian heritage, won her first title.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)